 If font pairings have long felt like the Kobayashi Maru test, then you’ve come to the right place.
-Font pairings are a mega important element of any stunning design, and they don’t have to feel like a no-win situation — quite the opposite.
+Having the right font pairs are a mega important element of any stunning design, and they don’t have to feel like a no-win situation — quite the opposite.
 In this post, we’ll introduce you to the basic know-how behind font pairings and provide you with a treasure box full of font pairing examples for any occasion.

 Font pairings at a glance

-When you use PicMonkey’s text tool, you’ll have access to six main font types.
+You'll notice in PicMonkey’s text tool that you have access to six main font types — or font families.
 These are:

 Serif: Fonts in this category have either a footer or minor flourish.
 They’re perfect for a distinguished look.